markadrake/introduction-to-webpack/readme.md

 ### Why are we using Bootstrap and jQuery?

 The popularity of these frameworks indicates that at one point or another, most of us had some level of familiarity with them.
-By taking advantage of libraries people already know (or at the very least ahve heard of) there's hopefully more focus and attention given to the topic of this training: Webpack.
+By taking advantage of libraries people already know (or at the very least have heard of) there's hopefully more focus and attention given to the topic of this training: Webpack.

 ### Can I use [X] framework or library instead?